Cuba · September

 Is September a good time to visit Havana?

 September is one of the tougher months to visit Havana.
-25-31°C, hot, humid, and rainy — Peak hurricane season; high risk of storms and significant rainfall.
+25-31°C, hot and humid with significant rain — Peak hurricane season, high risk of tropical storms.

 What makes September worth visiting